ycpcs/cs350-fall2018/assign/assign05.md

 <br>

-This lab will implement a binary search tree that stores arbitrary objects via class templates.
+This assignment will implement a binary search tree that stores arbitrary objects via class templates.
 The tree will dynamically allocate nodes as necessary for space efficiency.